chrisnager/simple-debug.css/chrome-extension/README.md

 ![simple-debug.css logo](/logo.png "simple-debug.css logo")

-# simple-debug.css for Chrome
+# simple-debug.css Chrome extension

-This is the Chrome extension for [simple-debug.css](//github.com/chrisnager/simple-debug.css) available in the [Chrome store here](//chrome.google.com/webstore/category/apps).
+This is the Chrome extension for [simple-debug.css](//github.com/chrisnager/simple-debug.css) available soon in the Chrome store.

 This extension injects simple-debug.css's one line of CSS into the current page, adding outlines and a sense of depth to the page's elements, to make debugging the page layout easier.